香港六合彩资料图库

 Routes are split into two types:

-The primary routes (shown in red on the map), are routes that are given high priority by the gritters and are treated first.
+Are routes that are given high priority by the gritters and are treated first.
 Routes to be treated include:

-• The Principal Road Network, Main Distributor roads and Secondary Distributor roads (as defined in the network carriageway hierarchy)
+• the Principal Road Network, Main Distributor roads and Secondary Distributor roads (as defined in the network carriageway hierarchy)

 • commuter routes (rural roads carrying more than 2,000 vehicles per day)